AlexChao00123/CathayHackathonSkyDate/README.md

 ## Prototype Link
 https://tourmatch-1140.powerappsportals.com/

+The app cannot be set public due to the access right, we can grant site access manually.
+Please provide the team account if needed and teams alex_chao@hack23.cathaypacific.com.

 ## Introduction
 Welcome to SkyTravel, the app that revolutionizes the way we travel!
 Imagine being able to find like-minded travel companions in just one click.
 With SkyTravel, you can connect with fellow travelers who share your interests and form customized travel groups.
 Our customer-to-customer model allows users to create personalized tours and itineraries according to their preferences.
 Whether you're seeking adventure, cultural experiences, or relaxation, SkyTravel has got you covered.